Get PolitiFact in your inbox.

 • The term “killers” is not entirely accurate for this statistic, since some of the shootings analyzed by the Post did not result in deaths.

-Sen. Chris Murphy, D-Conn., has worked to enact restrictions on guns ever since the Sandy Hook school shooting in Newtown, Conn., an area he then-represented in the U.S. House.
+Sen. Chris Murphy, D-Conn., has worked to enact restrictions on guns ever since the Sandy Hook school shooting in Newtown, Connecticut, an area he then-represented in the U.S. House of Representatives.

 After another elementary school shooting — this one in Uvalde, Texas, on May 24, 2022 — Murphy gave an impassioned speech on the U.S. Senate floor to urge redoubled efforts to curb gun violence.
 The speech made the rounds of news shows and was widely shared on social media.